ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 How to Choose the Right Form

 Potassium (as Potassium Citrate) is classified as Preferred Form by FormulaForge — our top recommendation for Potassium.
-It carries a bioavailability rating of good (S2), meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.
+It carries a bioavailability rating of good absorption, meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.

 Other forms may be appropriate depending on individual goals, cost considerations, and your healthcare provider’s guidance.
 The best form for you depends on your specific health needs.